What is the Phillips Curve?

 In 1968, the Nobel Prize-winning economist and the chief proponent of monetarism, Milton Freidman, published a paper titled “The Role of Monetary Policy.”
 In this paper, Freidman claimed that in the long run, monetary policy cannot lower unemployment by raising inflation.
-Freidman’s claim was heavily influenced by the classical macroeconomic theory that believed that the amount of money in an economy (money supply) was a nominal variable and could not influence a real variable such as employment or output.
+Freidman’s claim was heavily influenced by the classical macroeconomic theory that believed that the amount of money in an economy (the money supply) was a nominal variable and could not influence a real variable such as employment or output.
 In 1970, another Nobel Prize-winning economist, Edmund Phelps, published an article called “Microeconomic Foundations of Employment and Inflation Theory,” which denied the existence of any long-term trade-off between inflation and unemployment.

 The Friedman-Phelps Phillips Curve is said to represent the long-term relationship between the inflation rate and the unemployment rate in an economy.
 The Freidman-Phelps Phillips Curve is vertical and settles at what is known as the natural rate of unemployment.

 The Natural Rate of Unemployment refers to the unemployment rate towards which the economy moves in the long term.
 The Natural Rate of Unemployment is a dynamic and positive concept.
 Thus, it changes with time.
 In addition, the Natural Rate of Unemployment may not be the socially optimal level of unemployment.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To continue learning and advance your career, see the following free CFI resources: